 As long as your treatment doesn’t require seeing a dental specialist before, our process takes two visits to our Fairview, TX office.
 Within those two visits, these five steps take place to complete a dental crown procedure.

 An impression of your tooth will be made, showing the upper and lower dental arch in the area where the crown will need to be placed.
 This model will be used in the creation of your porcelain crown and a temporary crown.
 The temporary crown is placed on the treated tooth to protect it while waiting for the permanent crown.
-To determine the color of your enamel (outer layer of the tooth), a shade guide of different teeth colors is used to match your natural tooth color too.
+To determine the color of your enamel (outer layer of the tooth), a shade guide of different teeth colors is used to match the surrounding teeth natural tooth color.
 This shade information will be sent to the lab for your porcelain crown to be made in the natural color of your teeth.

 The next step is to prepare the tooth for the future crown.
 Since Dr. Feng uses the Lightwalker laser for dental restoration, adjusting the tooth for the porcelain crown is a very comfortable procedure.
 With the dental laser, Dr. Feng will remove some of the tooth’s enamel to make way for the crown to cover.
 This step is to help the tooth not look too bulky and unnatural.
 Out of all the steps, this process is the most involved and most time-consuming.